Visas

 If you are using older guides or advice from a friend who studied in Korea before 2024, these are the changes that may affect you:

-- October 2025: D-10 job-seeker visa maximum stay extended from 2 to 3 years.
-Cumulative internship cap abolished.
+• October 2025: D-10 job-seeker visa maximum stay extended from 2 to 3 years, with 1-year renewal increments.
+Cumulative internship cap abolished and single-company internship raised to up to one year.

-- February 2026: 20 universities barred from issuing student visas for one year starting fall 2026, due to failures in oversight.
+• February 2026: 20 universities (16 degree programs, 4 language programs) barred from issuing student visas for one year starting fall 2026, due to oversight failures.

 For the full picture of Korea visa changes across all categories, see the Korea 2026 Visa Changes Guide.